 Passengers in Single-Car Accidents

-More than half of all fatal auto wrecks are single-car accidents.
+More than half of all fatal auto wrecks are single-vehicle car accidents.
 Passengers who are involved in these wrecks often suffer serious injuries.
 Single-car accidents often involve a car running off the road, flipping over, or hitting a tree.
 More than 60 percent of single vehicle accidents are run-off road crashes, according to the National Highway Traffic Safety Administration.

 The driver is responsible for these accidents in the vast majority of cases.
 Passenger injury claims in single-car accidents caused by the driver are typically straightforward.